JernejPuc/uni/README.md

 #### Note

+Most implementations are coded in `python`, while a few are either in `Rust` or `matlab`.
 The code is commented somewhat inconsistently and is unlikely to be updated, but might be helpful nonetheless (free to use in any capacity).